 I absolutely love this process, as it allows me to capture a delicate piece of nature or an intricate hand carved design and transform it so it can last for generations through metal.

 Wherever possible, I use recyclable and sustainable materials in every piece, with flowers and plants inspired by and sourced from my wanderings in my home city of Sydney, Australia.
-I also try to support other small, local businesses trying to live out their dream just like me, with all pieces cast into Australian recycled metal by a local casting house in Sydney, as well as all elements of my packaging sourced through small Australian businesses.
+I also try to support other small, local businesses trying to live out their dream just like me, with all pieces cast into Australian recycled metal by a local casting house in Sydney, as well as all elements of my packaging sourced through small Australian and New Zealand businesses.

 I hope you enjoy!